How to allow multiple Remote Desktop Connections in Windows 10 or Windows 11

 Run TermService after saving the edited file.

-If anything went wrong, and/or users encounter issues with Remote Desktop service, end the service and replace the modified “termsrv.dll” file with the original version of the file:
+If anything goes wrong, and/or users encounter issues with the Remote Desktop service, end the service and replace the modified “termsrv.dll” file with the original version of the file:

 copy termsrv.dll_backup c:\Windows\System32\termsrv.dll